oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-02-rcmmndd-51-unknown-vers-type.md

 ### Unknown VERS Type

-For each element of type `$['$defs'].branches_t` with `category` of `product_version_range` which indicates that it is using vers, it MUST be tested that the VERS type is officially registered and supported by the implementation.
+For each element of type `$['$defs'].branches_t` with `category` of `product_version_range` which indicates that it is using vers, it SHALL be tested that the VERS type is officially registered and supported by the implementation.
-The warning MUST differentiate between officially registered VERS types and those that are not in this state.
+The warning SHALL differentiate between officially registered VERS types and those that are not in this state.

 > Different implementations might support different VERS types.
 > Usually, unknown VERS types hinder the automated evaluation of VERS.